cawasser/chocolate/README.md

 ## Working Without a Database

-This release of Chocolate does not use the database.
-All information is contained in EDN files.
+This release of Chocolate does not use a database.
+All configuration information for both the server and the UI is contained in EDN files.

 1. [protobuf-types.edn](resources/edn/protobuf-types.edn)
 2. [consumer-types.edn](resources/edn/consumer-types.edn)
 3. [publisher-types.edn](resources/edn/publisher-types.edn)

-We will discuss each file.
+We will discuss each file separately.

 #### protobuf.edn